Tira-mi-su: caffeine-infused Italian dessert meaning 'Pick-me-up'

 #1 is improving energy levels.

 #3?
-Managing existing health conditions (functional disorders such as type 2 diabetes, some autoimmune conditions (type 1), transient hormonal changes (puberty, menopause) or specific makeups such as supermobility or neurodiversity (whether suspected or diagnosed) with nutritional and lifestyle changes, aka bio-hacking.
+Managing existing health conditions, functional disorders (ex: diabetes type 2), some autoimmune conditions (ex: diabetes type 1), transient hormonal changes (ex: puberty, menopause) or specific makeups such as supermobility or neurodiversity (whether suspected or diagnosed) with nutritional and lifestyle changes, aka bio-hacking.

 PICK YOURSELF UP